LBNL-UCB-STI/beam/docs/users.rst

 Experiment generation can be run using following command::

-  ./gradlew -PmainClass=beam.experiment.ExperimentGenerator -PappArgs="['--experiments', 'test/input/beamville/example-experiment/experiment.yml']" execute
+  ./gradlew -PmainClass=scripts.experiment.ExperimentGenerator -PappArgs="['--experiments', 'test/input/beamville/example-experiment/experiment.yml']" execute

 It's better to create a new sub-folder folder (e.g. 'calibration' or 'experiment-1') in your data input directory and put both templates and the experiment.yml there.
 The ExperimentGenerator will create a sub-folder next to experiment.yml named `runs` which will include all of the data needed to run the experiment along with a shell script to execute a local run.
 The generator also creates an `experiments.csv` file next to experiment.yml with a mapping between experimental group name, the level name and the value of the params associated with each level.